How to Shop for Ethical Fashion on a Budget

 Ethical clothing refers to fashion garments that are made under good working conditions and advocate for good wages.
 The downside to ethical fashion and why more people haven’t embraced it is that the clothes manufactured can sometimes be very expensive, owing to the fact that brands have to ensure the workers are well compensated, and the working conditions are highly maintained.

-However, several high-end brands have come up with a way to produce their clothes at a cheaper price.
+However, several high-end brands have come up with a way to produce their clothes at a cheaper price those that haven’t are generally available at luxury consignment shops.
 Ideally, the most effective way of doing so is by setting up manufacturing factories in developing countries where labor is more affordable.

 The less money spent on wages and production makes it way easier to sell the garments at a lower price than you’d normally expect.
 While this may sound good, the reality results in the same thing; underpaid workers considering the work they’re doing and barely passable working conditions.